micmejia/bible-dump/NKJV/1 Samuel/1 Sam 6.md

 So they said, "If you send away the ark of the God of Israel, do not send it empty; but by all means return _it_ to Him _with_ a trespass offering.
 Then you will be healed, and it will be known to you why His hand is not removed from you."

 ###### 4
 Then they said, "What _is_ the trespass offering which we shall return to Him?"
 They answered, "Five golden tumors and five golden rats, _according to_ the number of the lords of the Philistines.
-For the same plague _was_ on all of [^a]you and on your lords.
+For the same plague _was_ on all of you and on your lords.

 ###### 5
-Therefore you shall make images of your tumors and images of your rats that ravage the land, and you shall give glory to the God of Israel; perhaps He will lighten[^b] His hand from you, from your gods, and from your land.
+Therefore you shall make images of your tumors and images of your rats that ravage the land, and you shall give glory to the God of Israel; perhaps He will lighten His hand from you, from your gods, and from your land.

 ###### 6
 Why then do you harden your hearts as the Egyptians and Pharaoh hardened their hearts?
 When He did mighty things among them, did they not let the people go, that they might depart?